 Before we explore this more carefully, I’d like to share information with you to articulate why many believe that the U.S. is being treated unfairly by many countries around the world as it pertains to trade.

 Trying to find non-partisan information regarding the fairness in trading practices is not an easy task.
 Fortunately, I was able to find a chart produced by JP Morgan from information collected by the World Trade Organization and the World Bank.

 The chart shows the average tariffs on all traded goods with various countries around the world prior to recent negotiations.
 The vertical axis on this chart shows the percentage in tariffs that the United States applies to the other country’s goods.
 The horizontal axis shows the percentage in tariffs that other countries apply to U.S. goods.
 The reciprocity line is designed to show equality in tariff rates.

-For example, if a country falls on the reciprocity line, that would indicate the country is applying tariffs to U.S. goods which are similar to those we are applying to their goods.
+For example, if a country falls on the reciprocity line, that would indicate the country is applying tariffs to U.S. goods that are similar to those we are applying to their goods.
 So hypothetically speaking, if ABC Country applied a 4% tariff on U.S. goods and the U.S. applied a 4% tariff on ABC Country’s goods, the ABC Country dot would land squarely on the reciprocity line where 4% meets.